 We will also confiscate any item which is harmful or detrimental to school discipline.
 These items will be returned to students after discussion with senior leaders and parents, if appropriate.
-This may also include holding items for a period of time until parents/carers can collect.

 Searching and screening students is conducted in line with DfE's latest guidance on searching, screening and confiscation.